AtomSDK/atomsdk-demo-android/README.md

 ## Compatibility

-* Compatible with Android 4.0/API Level: 14 (ICE_CREAM_SANDWICH) and later
+* Compatible with Android 4.2/API Level: 17 (Jelly Bean) and later
-* Compatible with ATOM SDK Version 3.0.0 and onwards
+* Compatible with ATOM SDK Version 3.0.1 and onwards

 ## Supported Protocols
 * TCP